CROSSINGTUD/CryptoAnalysis/README.md

 * **RequiredPredicateError**: An object A expects an object B to have been used correctly (CrySL blocks REQUIRES and ENSURES).
 For example a `Cipher` object requires a `SecretKey` object to be correctly and securely generated.
 * **IncompleteOperationError**: The usage of an object may be incomplete: For example a `Cipher`object may be initialized but never used for en- or decryption, this may render the code dead.
 This error heavily depends on the computed call graph (CHA by default).

-When the option `--reportDir=<folder>` is chosen, CogniCrypt<sub>SAST</sub> writes the report to the file `CogniCrypt-Report.txt` and additionally outputs the .jimple files of the classes where misuses where found in.
+When the option `--reportPath <directory_location_for_cognicrypt_report>` is chosen, CogniCrypt<sub>SAST</sub> writes the report to the file `CogniCrypt-Report.txt` and additionally outputs the .jimple files of the classes where misuses where found in.
 Jimple is an intermediate representation close to the syntax of Java.

 ## Updating CrySL Rules